Chart Color Schemes

 Gawler South features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.7% of all households, including 21.3% couples with children, 26.4% couples without children, and 12.0% single parent families.
-Non-family households comprise the remaining 39.3%, with lone person households at 36.2% and group households making up 3.1%.
-The median household size is 2.2 people, smaller than Greater Adelaide's average of 2.5.
+Family households account for 60.7% of all households, including 21.3% couples with children, 26.4% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 39.3%, with lone person households at 36.2% and group households comprising 3.1% of the total.
+The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households